aoirint/RSWeb/README.md

 ## RSWeb

-`/doorbell` is different from RSDoorBellServer and independent system.
+`/doorbell` is different from RSDoorBellServer, independent and legacy system.

 ### Fix here